viniciussoares/helabs.github.com/_posts/work/en/2015-05-26-medical-log.md

   - url: /images/projects/medical-log/medical-log-04.jpg

-about: This app as developed to help you to remenber the hour of your medicine.
-And you also can have your recipes in your hands, the information of your medications, doses and schedules.
-The app was designed to be clear and intuitive, making your daily life easier.
+about: Developed for you to never forget the time to take your medicines.
+Add your prescriptions into the app with the camera, and then archive them in a single place.
+The Medical log was developed for to you have at hand your prescriptions, medicine's info, doses and schedules.
+The app is designed to be clean and intuitive, making your daily life easier.

 project_team:
   - github: rapozawa